gocool-321/nestjs-interceptors/Readme.md

 ### Inorder to make it work...

-` npm install class-transformer class-validator`js
+` npm install class-transformer class-validator`